civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** The portion of paragraph (b) of the definition **full rate taxable income** in subsection 123.4(1) of the Act before subparagraph (i) is replaced by the following:

-    if the corporation is a Canadian-controlled private corporation throughout the year **or a substantive CCPC at any time in the year**, the amount by which that portion of the corporation's taxable income for the year that is subject to tax under subsection 123(1) exceeds the total of
+    if the corporation is a Canadian-controlled private corporation throughout the year or a substantive CCPC at any time in the year, the amount by which that portion of the corporation's taxable income for the year that is subject to tax under subsection 123(1) exceeds the total of

   **(2)** Subsection (1) applies to taxation years that end on or after April 7, 2022.